gabrocheleau/merkle-patricia-trees-examples/README.md

 console.log('Empty trie root (Bytes): ', trie.root) // The trie root (32 bytes)
 ```

-and store a single key-value pair within it:
+and then store and retrieve a single key-value pair within it:

 ```jsx
 async function test() {